-(1) The teacher is presented with specific written allegations signed by the concerned party b.
+(1) The teacher is presented with specific written allegations signed by the concerned party

+- (2) The teacher is permitted at least two (2) working days to prepare a response, and - (3) Following such response, there appears to be substantial foundation for a finding that the allegations are supported, and the effectiveness of the teaching assignment is compromised. - b.
 A teacher who is presented with such a complaint shall be permitted to respond in writing or in conference with the Principal/Program Administrator or both and shall be permitted the assistance of an Association representative.